ziyaoh/nondeterministic-notes/DDIA.md

 distributed systems cannot simply rely on a single node; instead they require decision from a quorum

 distributed system algorithm correctness can only be proved under some idealized system models, which makes assumptions about the system that are supposed to always hold; in reality those assumptions could break as well

+### Consistency and Consensus

+#### Linearizability

+Appear as if there's only one single data replica.
+- reads reflect the latest changes (as appeared to user)
+- reads are monotonic

+From perspective of CAP: linearizability chooses Consistency, non-linearizability chooses Availability

+#### Ordering Guarantees

+Total Ordering vs Partial Ordering (e.g. Causal Ordering)

+Causal consistency is the strongest possible consistency model that does not slow down due to network delays, and remains available in the face of network failures.
+So **CAP doesn't apply here**.

+Use Vector Clock to determine causal relation

+Total order broadcast provides total ordering across nodes (heartbeats in Raft)
+- reliable delivery
+- totally ordered delivery

+Total order broadcast is equivalent to consensus.

+#### Distributed Transactions and Consensus

+Two-Phase Commit (2PC)

+Heterogeneous distributed transactions is useful to integrate multiple different systems together. e.g. exactly once message broker

+Fault-tolerant consensus

+Tools like ZooKeeper, etcd are usually used as coordination service in production. e.g. consensus, operation ordering, failure detection, sharding allocation, etc.